Scenic Byway

 Including MD 144 & MD 27

 Begin at water’s edge in the Inner Harbor area, where you’ll find shopping, fine dining and walking among harborside attractions.
-Then follow Lombard Street on the first portion of the National Road — originally known as the Baltimore National Pike — through several historic neighborhoods, including Union Square, which journalist H.L.
+Explore the city’s history with the 3-mile Baltimore Inner Harbor-Fells Point Underground Railroad Walking Tour to discover sites where gripping journeys from slavery to freedom began.
+Then follow Lombard Street to embark on the first portion of the National Road — originally known as the Baltimore National Pike — through several historic neighborhoods, including Union Square, which journalist H.L.
 Mencken called home.
 Your next stop is the Baltimore and Ohio Railroad Museum, located inside a beautifully restored roundhouse.

 Further west of the city is Catonsville, which was developed in 1810 and became a favorite for summer homes when linked to downtown Baltimore by electric trolley lines.
 Before crossing the Patapsco River, drive through the charming little town of Oella, which contains the 142-acre Benjamin Banneker Historical Park and Museum, dedicated to the African-American mathematician who helped calculate Washington, D.C.’s boundaries.